ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## 3.6 & 3.7 Zooming In and Timing Diagram
 https://github.com/harishramesh98/ese5190-2022-lab2-into-the-void-star/blob/3a815c42360a7faf1715b66e33a4eccf398051eb/ese_519_lab2a_3_6_7.xlsx
+For the timing diagram in 3.7, we have mentioned the value of the clock at clock cycle period and mentioned the value at each time instant.
+Graphically representing the clock was becoming tedious after starting it.

 ## Hello Blinkenlight
 The codes have been added to the repo: